ejhall78/patient-appointment-backend/README.md

 ### Step-by-step
 - Create your own .env file in the root directory based off of .env.example
-- Update the docker-compose files to refer to your .env file. (lines 10 & 23)
 - Run the following command in your terminal:
 ```
 docker compose up --build